tnbr-cyber-repo/OneTimePasswordGenerator/README.md

     With God's guidance and determination to succeed, I completed the challenge on time.
 </p>
 <p>
-    My curiousity begun to grow as I learn more about coding with Python and I begun exploring other options for achieving the same request.
+    My curiosity begun to grow as I learn more about coding with Python and I begun exploring other options for achieving the same request.
 </p>